Avoiding Cloud Lock-In: A Playbook for Platform Teams

 Where Greffon fits

-Greffon decouples the app store (control plane) from where workloads run (Greffers).
-You can run Greffers in colos, on bare metal or on existing virtualized clusters, and redeploy apps elsewhere with the same manifest.
+Greffon decouples the app catalog (control plane) from where workloads run (greffers).
+You can run greffers in colos, on bare metal, or on existing virtualized clusters, and redeploy apps elsewhere with the same manifest.
+The control plane stays convenient; the data stays portable.

 Checklist before adopting a new SaaS

-Do we know the total switching effort (infra, data, change management)?
+- Do we know the total switching effort (infrastructure, data, change management)?